DragonBlame/tpf-dragons-edition/WABBAJACK.md

 1. Open `Wabbajack.exe`.
 2. Click on `Browse Modlists` and download The Phoenix Flavour - Dragon's Edition from the gallery.
 3. Once the download is done, set the installation location again somewhere outside Windows related folders like `C:/Modlists/The Phoenix Flavour - Dragon's Edition` or `C:/The Phoenix Flavour - Dragon's Edition`.
-The downloads path should automatically fill in the installation path.
+4. Point Wabbajack towards your download location.
+If you haven't downloaded any mods before, make a folder like `C:/`.
-4. Click the Go/Begin button
+5. Click the Go/Begin button
-5. Wait for Wabbajack to finish
+6. Wait for Wabbajack to finish
-6. If you run into any issues see the next section.
+7. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).

 Phoenix also wrote a very detailed instructions on [how to set up your Skyrim Special Edition correctly for any Wabbajack list](https://thephoenixflavour.com/wj/wj-sse/game-setup/) and also for [installing those lists through Wabbajack](https://thephoenixflavour.com/wj/wj-sse/list-installation/).
 Follow those instructions carefully (while obviously choosing _The Phoenix Flavour - Dragon's Edition_ as the list you want to install) until you reach the _Troubleshooting_ section of the list installation instructions.